“Noreferrer noopener”, are HTML attributes that can be added to outgoing links. What do these tags do and how they can impact your SEO efforts?

 The rel=”noreferrer” tag is a special HTML attribute that can be added to a link tag (<a>).
 It prevents passing the referrer information to the target website by removing the referral info from the HTTP header.

-This means that in Google analytics traffic coming from links that have the rel=”noreferrer” attribute will show as Direct Traffic instead of Referral.
+This means that in Google Analytics, traffic from links with the rel="noreferrer" attribute will show as Direct Traffic instead of Referral.

 This is how the noreferrer attribute looks in HTML View: